Welcome to the Parliamentary Knowledge Schemes

 Are you linked to the Armed Forces Parliamentary Scheme?

-We have been inspired by the excellent work of the Armed Forces Parliamentary Scheme, but we are a separate organisation.
+We have been inspired by the excellent work of the Armed Forces Parliamentary Scheme and the former Police and Fire Schemes sharing many of the same goals.
+Our agreement with The House is the same as the AFPS's, but we are a separate organisation.

 Application Process